isabella-helliwell/Challenge_11/README.md

 ![image](https://user-images.githubusercontent.com/85843030/132243903-36b54337-68e3-4017-947c-7b3039747024.png)

-In this instance, the above line of code, stops the user inserting upper case to the "Enter a State" search.
+In this instance, the above line of code, stops the user inserting upper case to the "Enter a State" search and as the user is typing the letters will appear in lowercase in the input box.

 ## 4.1 Further development

 It is difficult for the user to know what to filter on.
-Adding a scrollbar with the existing values to filter for is necessary.
+Adding a dropdown list with the existing values to filter for is necessary.
 After each search we also need to clear the filter so new filter searches can be entered.